timlinux/docker-qgis-orchestration/README.md

 # Reverse proxy

-Lastly you will probably want to set up a reverse proxy pointing to your QGIS Mapserver container (our orchestration scripts publish on 8198 by default).
+You will probably want to set up a reverse proxy pointing to your QGIS Mapserver container (our orchestration scripts publish on 8198 by default).
 Here is a sample configuration for nginx: